lang-talk/meetups/resources/14/logic/TALK.md

 As a side-condition—the `x` must not "escape" its scope.

-> Do these ressemble something you know?
+> Do these resemble something you know?
 Maybe focus on the implication introduction and elimination, forall introduction ...

 ## Theorem Proving